sigoden/htte/docs/plugin.md

     length: 4
 ```

-Hest will do full-equal compartion on array.
+Htte will do full-equal compartion on array.
 Use the plugin to do partial diff.

 ##### !@object
 `!@object`: partial diff on object, parameter type is mapping